 Each calendar year, a $1,500 scholarship will be awarded to one female OCAI member to pay for classes toward the pursuit of the MAI or SRA designations or state licensing (general or residential) certification.
 The scholarship cannot be used for the Capstone Program, continuing education or travel expenses.
 While the recipient can use the scholarship toward education offered outside of Ohio, the recipient must be an Ohio resident.
 The scholarship must be used in the calendar year following the date of award or it will be forfeited.
 To encourage more women to be involved in Chapter leadership and committees, the recipient must attend one OCAI chapter meeting and one OCAI board meeting, and must participate on at least one OCAI chapter committee in the calendar year subsequent to the scholarship award.

 The OCAI’s Scholarship Committee, with the input and advice of the OCAI board, will choose the award recipient.
 Award decisions cannot be appealed to national Appraisal Institute representatives.
 The OCAI reserves the right to withhold recommendations for scholarships in any given year and the right to seek additional information from the applicant.
 Application material will not be returned.

 The OCAI will pay the AI course provider directly for the scholarship recipient’s chosen classes.
 Additional details will be provided to the recipient when notified of the award in November.
-The scholarship will be formally presented to its recipient in Columbus during the annual OCAI Economic Seminar on the first Friday of December 2017.
+The scholarship will be formally presented to its recipient in Dublin during the annual OCAI Economic Seminar on Friday, November 30, 2018.